Economic Empowerment

 Job Readiness

 Employment is key to establishing a solid financial plan.
-We connect participants with professionals to increase their employability skills including resume writing, mock interviews, computer classes and accessing to additional community resources.
+We connect participants with professionals to increase their employability skills including resume writing, mock interviews, computer classes and access to additional community resources.
 We continue to expand our connections with community professionals who bring unique opportunities for learning and growth to our survivors.

 Mentoring